 Gambling Advertising Requirements in the Czech Republic

-Respectively, marketing materials should not target or appeal to underage individuals and must caution the audience that minors cannot partake in such activities.
+Accordingly, marketing materials should not target or appeal to underage individuals and must make it clear that minors cannot take part in such activities.
 Each ad must contain a warning stating that frequent and irresponsible betting may lead to gambling addiction.
-Similar restrictions are in place for landbased gambling operators.
+Similar restrictions are in place for land-based gambling operators.

 The Advertising Act disallows promotional messages and materials on the exterior of brick-and-mortar gaming venues.
 Meanwhile, the interior of the betting premises should not be visible to passersby from the outside.
 All casinos, card rooms, and betting shops should be clearly designated as such.